 With every trip through the supply chain, a reusable plastic container prevents 1.0-1.5 pounds of corrugated cardboard from being used, and because a Tosca RPC can be reused hundreds of times before it’s recycled, the benefits of reusable plastic containers far outweigh the sustainability costs of corrugated boxes.
 In fact, over the years our reusable plastic containers have played a significant role in reducing packaging waste, protecting the environment, and improving supply chain sustainability.

 1 Million Tons of Corrugated Cardboard Diverted with RPCs

 We are excited to announce that as of September 2020 we have officially diverted over one million metric tons of corrugated cardboard from supply chains with our RPCs.
 What does a million tons look like?
 To put it into perspective, diverting one million tons of corrugated cardboard is the equivalent of:

 - 17 million trees saved from being cut

 - 800,000 cars taken off the road (reducing over 3.8M tons of CO2)

-Tosca has been creating sustainable supply chains for over 60 years and we are proud to have helped some of the world’s largest grocery retailers and suppliers execute their sustainability initiatives.
-Since beginning in 1959 with reusable cheese production boxes, we have continued to eliminate waste in every category by adding reusable alternatives to produce, eggs, seafood, poultry, and grocery e-commerce containers.
+Tosca has been creating a sustainable supply chain for over 60 years and we are proud to have helped some of the world’s largest grocery retailers and suppliers execute their sustainability initiatives by implementing RPCs into their operations.
+Since beginning in 1959 with reusable cheese production boxes, we have continued to eliminate waste in every category by adding sustainable alternatives to corrugated in produce, eggs, seafood, poultry, and grocery e-commerce supply chains.

-However, we couldn’t improve the sustainability of perishable supply chains alone.
+However, we couldn’t improve perishable supply chain sustainability alone.
 Without our trusted supplier and retail partners, impacts like this would not be possible.
-To all our partners who have helped us achieve this goal, thank you for trusting us with your supply chains and believing in the value of reusables.
-We look forward to diverting many more million tons of corrugated!
+To all our partners who have helped us achieve this goal, thank you for trusting us with your supply chains and believing in the value of RPCs.
+We look forward to diverting many more million tons of corrugated cardboard!